exercism/problem-specifications/exercises/zebra-puzzle/introduction.md

 The Zebra Puzzle is a famous logic puzzle in which there are five houses, each painted a different color.
 The houses have different inhabitants, who have different nationalities, own different pets, drink different beverages and smoke different brands of cigarettes.

-To help you solve the puzzle, you're given 15 statements that constrain what solutions are valid.
+To help you solve the puzzle, you're given 15 statements describing the solution.
 However, only by combining the information in _all_ statements will you be able to find the solution to the puzzle.

 ~~~~exercism/note